 “We’re so grateful to generous partners like Foodie Card, and the broader local hospitality and restaurant community in Westchester, for their ongoing support, which helps provide our neighbors in need with nutritious food year-round,” says Karen C. Erren, President and CEO of Feeding Westchester.

-So how can you get your free Foodie Card?
-As an exclusive offer to Westchester Magazine readers, sign up for 12 months of dining discounts and rewards using promo code FEEDINGWCMAG at checkout, or by clicking here.
+So how can you get a card for yourself?
+Sign up for 12 months of dining discounts and rewards by clicking here.